sivagowtham7msd-mad/QUAN056/README.md

 • Fuel consumption
 • CO₂ emissions
 • Classical Comparison
-Compare the hybrid quantum solution with a basic method such as fixed signal timing or rule-based traffic control.
+Compare the quantum solution implemented as a hybrid approach with a simple technique like fixed signal timing, or rule-based. traffic control.
 • Interactive Dashboard
 The dashboard should display:
 • Road network
 • Traffic density
-• Current and optimized signals
+Signals at the current level and optimized.
 • Emergency vehicle route
 • Queue length
 • Waiting time
-• Fuel and CO₂ estimates
+Estimates of fuel and CO₂ are provided.
-• Classical vs quantum results
+Classical vs quantum results.

-Optimization Objectives
+**Optimization Objectives**
-The system should aim to:
+The system should seek to:
 • Minimize waiting time
 • Minimize queue length
 • Reduce congestion
-• Reduce emergency travel time
+Minimize response time to emergency trips
-• Reduce fuel usage and emissions
+Minimise fuel consumption and emissions
 • Maximize traffic throughput

-Suggested Development Stack
+**Suggested Development Stack**
-The project should be buildable using free tools such as:
+The project should be feasible with free software, including:
 • Qiskit / Qiskit Aer
 • PennyLane
 • Python
 • NetworkX
-• SUMO or custom traffic simulation
+This is usually a SUMO or a custom traffic simulation.
 • Streamlit
 • Folium / OpenStreetMap

-Expected Outcome
+**Expected Outcome**
-A working prototype that demonstrates how hybrid quantum-classical optimization can improve multi-intersection traffic flow, reduce congestion and emissions, and provide priority routing for emergency vehicles.
+A working prototype that illustrates the improvement of QQO in a quantum-classical hybrid model. increase speed and safety of multi-intersection traffic flow, ease congestion and emissions, and route priority. emergency vehicles.
-The solution should clearly explain where the quantum component is used and compare its results with a simple classical baseline .
+The solution should describe the location of the quantum component and the results of that should be compared.
+The song features a simple classical baseline.The song has a simple classical baseline.